yesdeepakmittal/COVID19-Pandemic-in-India/README.md

 ## Support
 - Please contribute to the project by adding new functionality and opening a pull request
-- For any support to configure this project, consider opening an [Issue](https://github.com/yesdeepakmittal/COVID19-Pandemic-in-India/issues/new)
+- For any support/clarification to configure this project, consider opening an [Issue](https://github.com/yesdeepakmittal/COVID19-Pandemic-in-India/issues/new)